This page summarizes my selected professional activities over the last few years.

 4/19/2017: I spoke on the Fog Computing and IoT panel of the IoT Central meetup in NYC, simulcasted with Austin, TX.

-3/03/2017: I spoke on an expert panel of the Fog Computing in the IoT and 5G World event in Atlanta, GA.
+3/03/2017: I spoke on the expert panel of the Fog Computing in the IoT and 5G World Forum in Atlanta, GA.

 2/15/2017: I am serving on a National Science Foundation (NSF) proposal review panel.